|Engine 1 Make & Model||Cummins 6B5.9TA|

 In production from 2003 to 2008, the Meridian 49 Pilothouse is a renown design developed from the Bayliner 4588 Pilothouse of the mid-1980s, and the Bayliner 4788 from 1994 to 2002.
 Owners enjoy a comfortable and intuitive layout, superb use of space, windows all around for sweeping vistas, and the pilothouse configuration is wonderfully suited to Northwest cruising.

 Current Affair X is a one owner boat, with owners dedicated to maintenance.
-She has a history of good care with solid mechanicals, and generally quite clean throughout.
+She has a history of good care with solid mechanicals, and generally she is quite nice throughout.

 Board through the opening gate from the swim platform to the cockpit.
 The cockpit can easily be enclosed adding protection during off weather, and generally increases the living space on board.
 There is room for a table and chairs for your morning coffee, or for fishing as you pause on the way to your next destination.